Skip to content

 Pay by Bank, Instant Payouts, Connect (virtual accounts), Circuit Breaker (fraud), Verify (AIS)

-Pay by Bank is the core product — deposit and payout on the same A2A rail, settled in seconds on supported networks.
-Connect is the cash management layer enabled by the UK EMI licence: virtual IBANs issued per merchant or per customer so inbound payments reconcile automatically.
+Pay by Bank is the core product: deposit and payout on the same A2A rail, settled in seconds on supported networks.
+Connect is the cash management layer enabled by the UK EMI licence, with virtual IBANs issued per merchant or per customer so inbound payments reconcile automatically.
 Instant Payouts pushes withdrawals back to the player's bank account on whichever rail accepts push transactions.
-Circuit Breaker is the fraud product, launched November 2021 and marketed as 'open banking's first fraud prevention solution' — a flexible scoring engine that blocks transactions before they hit the bank when the additive risk score crosses 100.
+Circuit Breaker is the fraud product, launched November 2021 and marketed as 'open banking's first fraud prevention solution,' a flexible scoring engine that blocks transactions before they hit the bank when the additive risk score crosses 100.
 Verify is the AIS (Account Information Services) tool that confirms account holder name and account number during onboarding, useful for KYC top-up and account-ownership verification.
-Volt for Brazil is sold as a distinct product because of the merchant-of-record model: Volt collects BRL via PIX, converts to merchant settlement currency, files the Central Bank reporting.
+Volt for Brazil is sold as a distinct product because of the merchant-of-record model: Volt collects BRL via PIX, converts to merchant settlement currency, and files the Central Bank reporting.

 Payment Methods

-Open Banking only.
-Players authenticate through their own bank — Volt initiates the payment, the bank approves it with the customer's own 2FA, funds move directly between accounts.
-No card numbers, no wallet balances, no intermediary fund holders for the actual transaction.
-The single payment method covers deposits and withdrawals on the same rail.
-Deposits pull from the player's bank account, payouts push back to the same account.
-This solves several iGaming problems at once: no card chargebacks because there is no card and no scheme dispute path, no PAN data to protect or breach, identity verified by the bank as part of the payment flow, and no card scheme interchange to give up.
-The trade-off is that you still need card processing through Nuvei, Worldpay or Adyen for players who prefer cards, and you still need a crypto processor if you accept crypto.
-Volt is a single deposit option to add to your stack, not a complete payment solution.
+Open Banking is the core method: players authenticate through their own bank, Volt initiates the payment, the bank approves it with the customer's own 2FA, and funds move directly between accounts, with no card numbers, no wallet balances and no intermediary fund holders for the actual transaction.
+The single payment method covers deposits and withdrawals on the same rail, since deposits pull from the player's bank account and payouts push back to the same account.
+From 11 February 2026 Volt also accepts stablecoin pay-ins (USDC and EURC) at the same checkout, where consumers select their crypto wallet (Binance, Coinbase, MetaMask), view their wallet balance and approve a token transfer, and merchants choose whether to settle in the original stablecoin or auto-convert to fiat through Volt's BVNK partnership.
+This solves several iGaming problems at once: no card chargebacks because there is no card and no scheme dispute path, no PAN data to protect or breach, identity verified by the bank as part of the payment flow on the open banking side, and no card scheme interchange to give up.
+The trade-off is that you still need card processing through Nuvei, Worldpay or Adyen for players who prefer cards.
+Crypto coverage is now USDC and EURC only, so for BTC, ETH and the full altcoin stack you still need CoinsPaid, NOWPayments, CoinGate or BitPay.
+Volt is a single deposit option to add to your stack rather than a complete payment solution.

 Verticals

 iGaming is a named, prioritised vertical with its own product page (volt.io/igaming) and dedicated sales coverage.
-Crypto exchanges are the other major iGaming-adjacent vertical — Bitstamp uses Volt for EUR/GBP pay-ins.
-Forex and wealthtech are listed as priority verticals. eCommerce is supported but plug-and-play plugins (WooCommerce, Magento, PrestaShop, Shopware) suggest mass-market rather than enterprise eCommerce focus.
+Crypto exchanges are the other major iGaming-adjacent vertical, with Bitstamp using Volt for EUR/GBP pay-ins.
+Forex and wealthtech are listed as priority verticals. eCommerce is supported, but plug-and-play plugins (WooCommerce, Magento, PrestaShop, Shopware) suggest mass-market rather than enterprise eCommerce focus.
 The iGaming product suite includes virtual IBANs per player for reconciliation, instant payouts on supported rails, Circuit Breaker tuned for gambling-specific fraud patterns, and Verify (AIS) for account-ownership checks during onboarding.
 The MoneyMatrix partnership (August 2021, EveryMatrix Group) brought Volt into the EveryMatrix payments gateway, which is how many MGA-licensed operators access it.
-Kinguin uses Volt's Pay by Bank for game key purchases across UK, France, Germany and the Netherlands — not a casino but a gaming-adjacent client at 18M+ users.
+Kinguin uses Volt's Pay by Bank for game key purchases across UK, France, Germany and the Netherlands, not a casino but a gaming-adjacent client at 18M+ users.

 Methods